 - Always grease your muffin tin or silicone muffin mold.
 This just ensures the extra precaution that they avoid sticking to the bottom.

-More keto muffins and cake recipes to try
+More keto muffins to try

 Keto Blueberry Muffins